Skip to Content

 Dogs can smell rotten due to parvovirus, UTI, diabetes, or kidney failure.

-Parvovirus could be on the table if other symptoms fit, your pup hasn’t been vaccinated and the poop is even more foul-smelling.
+Parvovirus is usually on the table if other symptoms fit, especially if your pup hasn’t been vaccinated.

 Urinary tract infections or diabetes can smell rotten or more like pee.